DSD-DBS/mbse-handbook/docs/modeling_rules/operational_analysis.md

 ### Structure in operational analysis

 Guidance:
-Generally speaking, Operational Entities should be used for organisations, and Operational Actors should be used for individual job titles or roles.
-If you are not sure whether a role belongs to an individual or an organisation, use an Operational Entity but make a note that it might need to be converted to an Operational Actor once we have checked.
+Generally speaking, operational entities should be used for organisations, and operational actors should be used for individual job titles or roles.
+If you are not sure whether a role belongs to an individual or an organisation, use an operational entity but make a note that it might need to be converted to an operational actor once we have checked.

 #### OSE-010 - Use operational entity naming rules

 - The name is written in Title Case - the first letter of each word is capitalised, words separated by space.
 - The name represents an organisational unit and is consistent with harmonised definitions from collaboration projects or with international standards where applicable.
-- Where an operational entity is a type of organisation, the name is generic enough to indicate the type and not to point to individual examples of that organisation (example: "Railway Undertaking (tick)", "DB Regio (error)")
+- Where an operational entity is a type of organisation, the name is generic enough to indicate the type and not to point to individual examples of that organisation (example: "Railway Undertaking (tick)", "XYZ Regio (error)")
 - Where an operational entity represents one specific organisation, the name is specific to that organisation and expressed first in English and expressed in German if the original name is German (example: "Federal police (Bundespolizei) (tick)")

 #### OSE-010 - Use operational actor naming rules